Ralph "Bucky" Phillips: Second shooting

-Captured
+Capture

 Phillips was captured by Pennsylvania State Police at around 8:00 pm (EDT) on Friday, September 8, 2006, in Warren County, Pennsylvania.
 Phillips was captured, according to the AP, without gunfire.
 Phillips, who was hiding in a lightly wooded area at the time of his capture, was spotted by a Warren County Sheriffs Deputy from a distance, who relayed the message to the troopers in the immediate area.
 As the police officers surrounded him, Phillips surrendered, with his hands raised.

 Phillips was originally charged by the United States Marshals Service with "interstate flight to avoid prosecution."
 Federal authorities then waived their charges so New York State could proceed with attempted murder charges against Phillips as a result of the shooting of Trooper Sean Brown.
 Numerous other state and federal charges are pending.
 Murder and a second attempted murder charges could be filed if evidence is produced which ties Phillips to the shootings of Troopers Baker and Longobardo.

 It was announced on September 11 that New York State Police found a .308 rifle on September 10 in the woods where Phillips was believed to have spent time before his capture on September 8.
 Forensic tests were conducted on the weapon.

 On November 29, 2006, Phillips pleaded guilty (or, in his own words, "guilty as hell") to charges of aggravated murder (for the shooting of Joseph Longobardo) and attempted aggravated murder (for the shooting of Donald Baker Jr. and Sean Brown).
 On December 19 he was sentenced in Chautauqua County Court to life without parole for shooting and killing Trooper Longobardo and 40 years to life for shooting and wounding Trooper Baker.
 On December 20 he was sentenced in Chemung County Court to 40 years to life for shooting and wounding Trooper Brown.
 He is serving his sentence at Upstate Correctional Facility in Malone, New York (Franklin County).